GuillaumeMilan/xvisor/README.md

 4. Launch the ZedBoard and map uart0 with the command

+First list all the device connected to your computer:

+    ls /dev/ > <logfile_1>

+Then connect the Uart of your ZedBoard  to your computer USB port

+    ls /dev/ > <logfile_2>

+Get the ID of your ZedBoard to you computer

+    diff <logfile_1> <logfile_2>

+For mine it is `/dev/ttyACM0`.
+You can now connect to the UART of your ZedBoard by entering the command:

     sudo picocom /dev/ttyACM0 -b 115200

+A Zynq u-boot terminal is now available.
+If you want to change the u-boot version with the new elf compiled in the first point, you can do it by loading the file and launching it:

+    ext4load mmc 0:2 0x1000 u-boot.elf
+    bootelf 0x1000

+__Warning this section haven't been successfully done in this project and may not be correct__.

+On the u-boot Zynq terminal you can now type the command to launch the Xvisor software:

+    setenv bootdelay -1
+    setenv xvisor "mmc dev 0:0; ext4load mmc 0:2 0x200000 uvmm.bin; ext4load mmc 0:2 0x800000 one_guest_virt-v8.dtb; ext4load mmc 0:2 0x2000000 udisk.img; bootm 0x200000 0x2000000 0x800000"
+    saveenv
+    run xvisor

 # Launch an injection campaign on your software.